Songtech-0912/songtech-0912.github.io/content/classical-electromagnetism/index.md

 In the special case of a conductor, we have $\mathbf{D} = \mathbf{P}$.
 In physical terms, it means that the field created by all the free charges is _perfectly opposed_ by the polarization field arising from the polarization of the charges inside the conductor, leading to zero total field, that is, $\mathbf{E} = 0$.
 This is why the electric field in a conductor is _zero_, mathematically-speaking.
 But this is **not true** in dielectrics.
 Here, the $\mathbf{P}$ (polarization) field _does not_ cancel out the $\mathbf{D}$ field of the free charges, leading to a nonzero total field, that is, $\mathbf{E} \neq 0$.

 > **Note:** What about a _neutral_ material?
 Regardless of whether the material is a conductor or dielectric, the random alignment of charges in the absence of polarization means that $\mathbf{P} = 0$.
 Meanwhile, since the positive and negative free charges exactly cancel out, $\mathbf{D} = 0$.
 Therefore, $\mathbf{E} = \frac{1}{\varepsilon_0}(\mathbf{D} - \mathbf{P})$ predicts that the total field would be zero as well, as we would expect.

+### The field of a wire surrounded by a dielectric

 Borrowing an example from Griffiths (Example 4.4), consider the case of a long and thin wire of linear charge density $\lambda$, surrounded by some insulating casing made of a dielectric material.
 In this example, the whole wire (including the casing) has radius $R$.
 Using Gauss's law for free charges, we can surround the long, thin wire with a cylindrical Gaussian surface of length $L$ and radius $r$, which has surface area $2\pi r L$.
 Meanwhile, the enclosed free charge within the cylinder would be $Q_\text{free} = \lambda L$.
 Thus: